 - Keep your wrist loose when strumming.
 The majority of strumming should be done with your wrist, not your arm.
 Try to avoid moving your arm too much when strumming (although don’t tense up).

 - Practice your downward and upward strumming.
 When practicing downward strumming, start by hitting the top E string (thickest string) and moving your way down, hitting all strings below.
 To get comfortable with this, try just practicing your downstrokes and nothing else.

 - Next, you’ll want to start practicing your upstrokes.
-For this, your hand should move in an upward motion starting from the thinest string.
+For this, your hand should move in an upward motion starting from the thinnest string.
 For most upstrokes, you’ll generally want to aim to hit the first 4 strings.
-Try practicing just your upstrokes until you feel comfortable to combine the up and down strokes together.
+Try practicing just your upstrokes until you feel comfortable combining the up and down strokes together.

-- Once you feel comfortable doing each stroke individually, try alternative between each: down – up, down – up, down – up, and repeat.
+- Once you feel comfortable doing each stroke individually, try alternating between each: down-up, down-up, down-up, and repeat.

 Basically, a guitar tab shows you your list of guitar strings: E, A, D, G, B, e along with which fret should be used to play a note.
 Let’s look at an example: